EnigmaCurry/d.rymcg.tech/registry/README.md

 : registry.d.example.com
 ```

-It is highly recommended to configure some form of sentry
+The registry has a fully public API, so it is highly recommended to
+configure some form of sentry authorization mechanisms in front of
-authorization in front of your registry, this will keep it safe from
+your registry which will keep it secure from unauthorized users.
-tampering by unauthorized users.
-Choose either `HTTP Basic
+Choose either `HTTP Basic Authentication` (username/password) or
-Authentication` or `Mutual TLS (mTLS)`:
+`Mutual TLS (mTLS)` (certificate):

 ```stdout
 ?
 Do you want to enable sentry authorization in front of this app (effectively making the entire site private)?